It’s tempting to begin claiming Social Security benefits at the earliest opportunity — age 62 — and many Americans do just that. But is it wise?

 As you plan ahead, take the time to set up your own “My Social Security” page on www.socialsecurity.gov.
 This is an easy and secure way to view your estimated benefits and earnings history.
 The Social Security Administration will use this information when it calculates your benefit, so be sure that it accurately reflects your work history.

 To determine a strategy that’s right for you, carefully consider your personal savings, spouse’s retirement income needs, health, and family medical history.
-And, as always, talk with a financial professional who can help you make the right decision for you.
+And, as always, talk with a financial professional who can help you make the right decision.

 More from MassMutual…